lpw25/lpw25.github.com/_posts/2013-01-23-camlp4-alternative-part-1.md

 arbitrarily.
 However, most applications do not need this ability.

-From an ad-hoc survey of camlp4 extensions in the OPAM repository, most of the popular camlp4 extensions come into one of three categories:
+From an ad-hoc survey of camlp4 extensions in the OPAM repository, most of the popular camlp4 extensions fall into one of three categories:
 <ul>
 <li>
 Type-conv style extensions such as